abhikpai/Issues_and_solutions/README.md

 ```
 >eg: /usr/bin/ld: cannot find -lavdevice

-*A compilation issue while using g++ which was encountered while building https://github.com/vadimkantorov/mpegflow*
+*A compilation issue while using "g++" in Ubuntu 20.04 LTS, which was encountered while building https://github.com/vadimkantorov/mpegflow*

-*OS: Ubuntu 20.04 LTS*

 #### How I Resolved: